Product Registration in Dubai (2026): Steps, Cost, and Requirements

 After a successful evaluation, the relevant department issues a registration certificate or licence.
 This document allows your product to be legally sold in Dubai and may need periodic renewal depending on the product type.

-Keeping track of expiry dates and renewal requirements ensures continuous compliance and market access.
+Keeping track of expiry dates and renewal requirements ensures continuous compliance and uninterrupted market access.

 Dubai Municipality Product Registration Requirements